 - Melt butter over medium heat.
 Add onions and garlic then cook for 5 minutes, stirring occasionally.
 While it cooks, chop the bell peppers and slice the jalapenos.
 I like to leave the seeds in my jalapenos, for less spicy scrape out the seeds.

 - Add the flour to the onion mixture and stir to combine.
 It'll be clumpy and odd looking.
+See photos above for a great visual.

 - Add 1 cup of the milk and stir until combined.
 It will look weird.
 The first time I made this I thought I was doing it wrong.
 Trust the process.
+Check the photos above for texture.

 - Repeat step 5 3 more times until all the milk has been added.
 At this point, it should be smooth other than the onion pieces.